News

 Selected Scientific Contributions

-Dr Prentki showed that IP3 is a second messenger causing early mobilization of Ca2+ from the ER.
-He also observed using microfluorimetry that Ca2+ signals are oscillatory in the ß-cell in response to carbamylcholine and that the frequency of oscillations vary as a function of the agonist concentration.
+Marc Prentki showed in the 1980s that inositol 1,4,5-trisphosphate is a second messenger causing early mobilization of Ca2+ from the endoplasmic reticulum.
+He also observed using microfluorimetry that Ca2+ signals are oscillatory in the β-cell in response to carbamylcholine and that the frequency of oscillations vary as a function of the agonist concentration.
 This suggested that frequency in addition to amplitude encodes cellular Ca2+ signaling.

-The more recent research of Dr Prentki has increased our understanding of the mechanism of glucose regulated insulin secretion in health, obesity and diabetes.
-Notably he proposed together with Dr B. Corkey that malonyl-CoA acts as a metabolic signaling molecule in the ß-cell and that anaplerosis is implicated in glucose induced insulin secretion.
-More recent work from others has shown that malonyl-CoA also regulates insulin action, food intake and body weight at the level of the hypothalamus.
-In 1996, he introduced the concept of glucolipotoxicity that has important implication for the development of both Type 1 and 2 diabetes.
-His group also showed for the first time that GLP1 promotes ß-cell growth and protects the ß-cell from the glucolipotoxic insult.
-Dr Prentki has recently proposed that glycerolipid/fatty acid (GL/FA) cycling acts as a signaling and fuel detoxification machine producing signals for insulin secretion and action as well as cell growth.
+The research of Marc Prentki has increased our understanding of the mechanism of glucose and fatty acid regulated insulin secretion in health, obesity and diabetes.
+Notably he proposed together with Dr B. Corkey that malonyl-CoA acts as a metabolic signaling molecule in the β-cell and that anaplerosis is implicated in glucose-induced insulin secretion.
+Collaborative work with other groups has shown that malonyl-CoA also regulates insulin action, food intake and body weight at the level of the hypothalamus.
+In 1996, he introduced together with B. Corkey the concept of glucolipotoxicity that has important implication for the development of type 2 diabetes.
+His group also first showed that GLP1 promotes β-cell growth and protects the β-cell from the glucolipotoxic insult.
+Recent work from his lab led to the concept that glycerolipid/fatty acid (GL/FA) cycling acts as a signaling and fuel detoxification machine producing signals for insulin secretion and action as well as cell growth.
+In particular long chain saturated monoacylglycerol was identified as a metabolic coupling factor for glucose-induced insulin secretion.
 With respect to the field of metabolism and cancer, he provided possible links between obesity and cancer by showing that unsaturated fatty acids activate PI3-Kinase and the protooncogene PKB/Akt in breast cancer cells, and that their action on cell growth involves the fatty acid receptor GPR40 and possibly enhanced GL/FA cycling.
-Finally he co-directed with Drs Posner and Sladek a large-scale project on the genetics of type 2 diabetes.
-It led to the first successful whole genome scan for any disease and the identification of novel susceptibility loci.
+Finally he co-directed with Drs B. Posner, R. Sladek and P. Froguel a large-scale project on the genetics of type 2 diabetes.
+It led to a landmark publication in Nature (2007), the first successful whole genome scan for any disease and the identification of novel susceptibility loci.

 Click here for PubMed listing